JujuAdams/Scribble/9.0/typist-audio.md

 **Command tag.**

-Sets the sound of the typewriter by replicating the behaviour of the [`.sound()`](typist-methods?id=soundsoundarray-overlap-pitchmin-pitchmax) typist.
+Sets the sound of the typewriter by replicating the behaviour of the `.sound()` typist method (see above).

 &nbsp;